 The old Blogger interface, which is in the process of being phased out, allows scheduled posting to take place no later than 31 December, 2031.
 I’d be sixty years old then.
 But the new interface has no such limitation.
 It is a little laborious because you have to click manually through the calendar as opposed to typing in the date, so it takes about five minutes to schedule a post one hundred years from now.
 This would be, needless to say, an optimistic gesture.
-Would my Blogger account still existed in a hundred years?
+Would my Blogger account still exist in a hundred years?
 Would the Blogger service?
 Would Google, that owns it?
 Would the internet?
 And even supposing that all those things were still in place, who would be alerted to the publication of this post?
 Would the RSS feeds of old, faithful, dead readers register the update for the benefit of nobody at all?

 A more likely answer is that machines would read the post.
 Search engine crawlers, if such things still exist, or whatever has come to replace them.
 And then, eventually, if the internet operates more or less the same way it does today, somebody would chance upon the post and perhaps even read it.
 Then, and only then, would the post become posthumous.